I often get asked the question – are you not hot with that beard?

 But you’re only human.
 If beard itch has got you concerned, you can tame the beast.
 Now if you’re going to trim your beard yourself, you’ll need the right tools.
 You will have to decide whether to trim using scissors or beard trimmer, I personally recommend both.

 If you decide to trim primarily with scissors, get yourself a pair of professional barber’s scissors.
 They are a bit expensive but worth it.
-When considering beard trimmers, a rechargeable cordless model is the best choice as you can quietly easily go a week without proper electricity.
+When considering beard trimmers, a rechargeable cordless model is the best choice as you can quite easily go a week without proper electricity.

 Now my number one tip for keeping the itch bearable is using your beard trimmer to keep your neck clear.
 Do NOT let your beard grow on your neck.
 It’s unbearably itchy and it could quiet easily lead you to making the worst decision of your life: shaving the whole thing off.